 With the holiday season approaching, it is once again time to think about the winter bird counts.
-ELIAS members participate in a series of ten counts — three in our area.
-Christmas Bird Counts (CBC) are sponsored by the National Audubon Society and three winter waterfowl censuses sponsored by the New York Ornithological Association (NYSOA).
+ELIAS members participate in a series of eight counts — four Christmas Bird Counts (CBC).
+These are sponsored by the National Audubon Society and four winter waterfowl censuses sponsored by the New York Ornithological Association (NYSOA).

 If you would like to participate as a field observer or a feeder watcher in any of the listed CBC’s, or as a participant in any of the waterfowl censuses, please contact the compiler of that count.
 There is no fee for either count.
 The compilers try to be flexible so that participants can bird with the group until they need to go.
 Please do not hesitate to ask if you can participate.
 All help is welcome.